A Travel Guide To Alicante

 Explanada de Espana

-Similar to La Rambla in Barcelona, Explanada de Espana is a walkway located by the Alicante harbour , here you will find numerous local bars, restaurants, shops and street performers.
+Similar to La Rambla in Barcelona, Explanada de Espana is a walkway located by the Alicante harbour.
+There are numerous bars, restaurants, shops and street performers.

 There are plenty of festivals in Alicante and celebrations all year round which can make your fun and exciting